gautamdhameja/substrate-poa-old/README.md

 The `ValidatorSet` module also includes a function `addValidator` which can be used to add a new validator using the sudo function.
 This approach does not require all validators to propose the new validator.
 The new validator is added directly because of the root priviledges of the sudo function.
 See the following screenshot for reference.

 ![](./img/sudo.png)

+## Validator removal

+Existing validators can be removed by following the exact same process - either using proposals or sudo.

+To remove a validator using proposals, use the `propose_validator_removal` and `resolve_remove_validator` functions similar to the proposal process for addition of validators described above.
+All **other** validators should propose the removal of same validator and only after that the `resolve_remove_validator` function can be called.

+To remove a validator using sudo, simply call the `remove_validator` function using the sudo key.

 ## Important Note